10 min read

 Attendance and participation

-• The average student to teaching staff ratio for all schools was 13.1 students to one teacher
+• The average student-to-teaching staff ratio for all schools was 12.9 students per teacher.

-• 90% had attained a qualification at year 12 or certificate III level or above
+• 89.6% had attained a qualification at Year 12 or Certificate III level or above.

-• 87% or above in all states and territories held qualifications at this level
+• In all states and territories, attainment at this level was 87% or higher.

 Public vs private education